Justin Turner Player Props: Red Sox vs. Tigers

 Justin Turner At The Plate

-- Among qualified hitters in baseball, his batting average ranks 59th, his on-base percentage ranks 23rd, and he is 124th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 87th, his on-base percentage ranks 27th, and he is 148th in the league in slugging.

-- In five of six games this year (83.3%), Turner has reached safely via hit, and that includes multiple hits twice.
+- This season, Turner has posted at least one hit in five of seven games (71.4%), and had multiple hits twice.

 - Turner has an RBI in one game this season.